sablier-labs/docs/docs/solana/client-integration/01-lockup.md

 createStream();
 ```

-Execute the script via `bun` (adapting the `ANCHOR_WALLET` if your wallet config doesn't reside at the default path):
+Execute the below command (change `ANCHOR_WALLET` if your wallet config is located at a different path):

 ```shell
 ANCHOR_WALLET=~/.config/solana/id.json \